thomasfoltz/CSE587/README.md

 # Fine-tuning llama-3.2-3B for VAD Research

 Fine-tuning llama-3.2-3B and evaluating use as a research approach generator.
+To read final project report, click [here](./thomasfoltz_report.pdf).

 ## Getting Started